cyclopunk/Rigger/README.md

 }
 ```

-### Bootstrap
+### Bootstrap - NOT IMPLEMENTED

 Bootstrap classes are instantiated at the end of the component scanning process and
-respond to OnCreate and OnStartup lifecycle events.
+are good places to put to OnCreate lifecycle events.
 All Managed, Singleton and Configuration
 types are available during the lifecycle of a bootstrap class.

 Bootstrap classes are used to intialize the environment of a running application.